Nauvoo House: Conversion to Riverside Mansion

+Ownership

-In 1909, the Reorganized Church of Jesus Christ of Latter Day Saints (RLDS Church) purchased the property.
-The Nauvoo House is still owned by the RLDS Church, which is now called the Community of Christ, and it operates the house as a dormitory available for group rental, as well as a stop on their guided walking tour of the Joseph Smith Historic Site.
+In 1909, the Reorganized Church of Jesus Christ of Latter Day Saints (RLDS Church), now called the Community of Christ, purchased the property.
+The building was used by the church as a dormitory available for group rental, as well as a stop on their guided walking tour of the Joseph Smith Historic Site, until March 2024.

+On March 5, 2024, it was announced that the Nauvoo House, as well as other historically significant properties and artifacts, including the Kirtland Temple, had been sold by the Community of Christ to the Church of Jesus Christ of Latter-day Saints.